RedisLabs/redislabs-docs/content/kubernetes/re-clusters/upgrade-redis-cluster.md

 #### OpenShift clusters running 6.2.12 or earlier

-If you are upgrading OpenShift clusters running version 6.2.12 or earlier to version 6.2.18 or later, you need to bind a the new SCC to your service account.
-If the new SCC isn't bound to your service account, the upgrade might get stuck.
+   Version 6.4.2-6 includes a new SCC (`redis-enterprise-scc-v2`) that you need to bind to your service account before upgrading.
+OpenShift clusters running version 6.2.12 or earlier upgrading to version 6.2.18 or later might get stuck if you skip this step.
 See [reapply SCC]({{<relref "/kubernetes/re-clusters/upgrade-redis-cluster#reapply-the-scc">}}) for details.

 #### RHEL7-based images